kubernetes/website/content/en/blog/_posts/2023-10-31-Gateway-API-GA/index.md

 ***Authors:*** Shane Utt (Kong), Nick Young (Isovalent), Rob Scott (Google)

-We are pleased to announce the v1.0 release of [Gateway API](https://gateway-api.sigs.k8s.io/)!
+On behalf of Kubernetes SIG Network, we are pleased to announce the v1.0 release of [Gateway API](https://gateway-api.sigs.k8s.io/)!
 This release marks a huge milestone for this project.
 Several key APIs are graduating to GA (generally available), while other significant features have been added to the Experimental channel.